currentslab/microframework-benchmark/README.md

 All framework are under Linode 1vCPU 1GB with no additional pipeline layer.
 Adding any pipeline will change the final results.

 1. Json serialization and delivering : Since Sanic use ujson by default, ujson is used in all framework for serialization.
-Hence, the result should be correlate to text delivering result as well.
+Hence, the result should correlate to text delivering result as well.

 2. Text delivering : Hello World

-Locust will load test all frameworks for full 2 minutes, under 1000 users with a hatch rate of 100 per second.
+Locust will load test all frameworks for full 2 minutes.
 I will increase the concurrent users number untill the framework start having failed connection.
+To prevent os resource cap, resource limitation was set to 999999.

 ## Results